Online Neural Networks for Change-Point Detection: Change-Point Detection

 \section{Change-Point Detection}

 Consider a time series, where each observation for a moment $t$ is represented by a $d-$dimensional vector $x(t) \in \mathcal{R}^{d}$:

-Assume that all observations $x(t)$ with $t < \tau$ have probability density distribution $P$, and all observations with $t \ge \tau$ are sampled from distribution $Q \ne P$.
-In other words, the time series changes its behaviour at moment $\tau$.
+Assume that all observations $x(t)$ with $t < \tau$ have probability density distribution $p_0(x)$, and all observations with $t \ge \tau$ are sampled from distribution $p_1(x) \ne p_0(x)$.
+In other words, the time series changes its behavior at moment $\tau$.
 Such moments are called change-points.
-There are may be several such points in one time series, as it is demonstrated in Fig.~\ref{fig:example}.
+There may be several such points in one time series, as it is demonstrated in Figure~\ref{fig:example}.
 The goal is to detect all change points with the highest quality.
 This is an unsupervised problem, since the true positions of change-points are not given.

 Often the original time series is transformed into an autoregression form~\cite{LIU201372}:

 where $X(t)$ is a combined vector of $k$ previous observations of the time series and is defined as:

 This transformation allows us to take into account time dependencies between observations and helps to improve the quality of change-point detection.
 It is equal to the time series in Eq.~\ref{eq:ts1} with $k=1$.
 We also use this notation to preserve consistency with conventional notation.